Personal Development, Business, Finance, and Investing for Everyone

 Do you see yourself facing this financial struggle?

 A Rat Race refers to the competitiveness between employees for upward mobility in the job market.

 It is analogous to rats in a wheel that compete against one another to be the first to get the reward—cheese.
 The rats continue to compete for this measly reward.
 When someone refers to the rat race idiom, someone envisions unhappy and harried people working long hours for little pay and little recognition.
 Yet, they continue to take part in the rat race because their families depend on their earnings.

-An employee works hard for an employer to receive a pay, salary increase and a promotion.
-For some employee, as their income increases, their expenses or lifestyle increase as well.
-As the employee’s debt and lifestyle increases, he/she tied to their job and more dependent upon their paycheck.
+An employee works hard for an employer to receive pay, a salary increase, and a promotion.
+For some employees, as their income increases, their expenses or lifestyle increase as well.
+As the employee’s debt and lifestyle increase, he/she is tied to their job and more dependent upon their paycheck.
 They are forced to work harder for their next paycheck, salary increase, promotion to offset their debts and lifestyle.

 You're fulfilling your true purpose

 Mindset is Everything.
 Both poverty and riches are the offspring of your faith.
 Change your thoughts.
 You can't get rich thinking poor.

 Leave behind self-limiting beliefs that keep you stuck and start cultivating a powerful abundance mentality that attracts wealth naturally.
 Challenge your self-limiting beliefs.
 Most of them are not true at all.

 Surround yourself with strong, positive, motivated, and supportive people!

 Have you written down your dreams?
 Do you know why it is so powerful to write down your dreams?
 Dreams are ideas.
 They are abstract.
 You cannot see them.
 You cannot touch them.
 You cannot smell them.